millanek/tutorials/WPSG2022/README.md

 nj brlens = yes treefile=njtree_noGeneFlow.tre;
 ```

 The resulting tree is saved to `~/workshop_materials/a08_d_statistics/njtree_noGeneFlow.tre` on the virtual machine.
-Press `q` folowed by the `Enter/return` key to quit PAUP\*.
+Press `q` followed by the `Enter/return` key to quit PAUP\*.
 Then, to copy the tree file to your computer (where you can view it in FigTree), you can use scp as follows:

 ```bash
 scp wpsg@ec2-XX-XXX-XXX-XXX.compute-1.amazonaws.com:~/workshop_materials/a08_d_statistics/njtree_noGeneFlow.tre .
 ```

-Alternatively, you can visualise the tree via Guacamole.
+Alternatively, you can visualise the tree by using Figtree on your instance via Guacamole.

-As you can see by comparison of the tree you just reconstructed (also below) against [the input tree](img/simulated_tree_no_geneflow.pdf), a simple Neigbor Joining algorithm easily reconstructs the tree topology perfectly, and even the branch lengths are almost perfect.
+As you can see by comparison against [the input tree](img/simulated_tree_no_geneflow.pdf), a simple Neigbour Joining (NJ) algorithm easily reconstructed the tree topology perfectly.
+Even the branch lengths are almost perfect.

 <details>
 <summary>Click here to see the reconstructed NJ tree without gene-flow</summary>